Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 For our purposes here, we're going to take a look at what is available now, and there has never been a better time to buy a Telecaster.
 Today there are Teles available in numerous price ranges, and with all manner of modern equipment and specification.

-I've no interest at all in ripping on the traditional T-style, but for persons who are not so affluent, and want a Tele which can also do the job in more genres, by having a wider range of tones, this is the article for you.
+I've no interest at all in ripping on the traditional T-style, but for people who are not so affluent, and want a Tele which can also do the job in more genres by having a wider range of tones, this is the article for you.

 Specifically, these Teles are more suited to heavy rock or metal than the traditional ones.
 There's no reason, of course, that any of these wouldn't make for country and western play.
 Are you a blues guitarist?
 I've never known of a guitar that wasn't suited to playing blues music.